-549 FLAT PATTERN DESIGN

-Prerequisite: 123 or equivalent.
-Theory and experience in clothing design using flat pattern techniques.
+FLAT PATTERN DESIGN Prerequisite: 123 or equivalent.
+Theory and experience in clothing design using flat pattern

-551 CHILD IN THE HOSPITAL

-Prerequisite: 265, comparable course or permission of instructor.
-Seminar dealing with spe-cial needs and problems of hospitalized/III child and family.
+CHILD IN THE HOSPITAL Prerequisite: 265, comparable course or permission of instructor.
+Seminar dealing with special needs and problems of hospitalized/ill child and family.
 Literature related to effects, separation, illness and stress.
 Examination of strategies for coping.

-- PRACTICUM EXPERIENCE IN A CHILD LIFE PROGRAM 555 3 credits Prerequisite: 451/551 Field experience in a child life program and classroom activities including critical analysis of a currently functioning program and program administration. - ORGANIZATION AND SUPERVISION OF CHILD-CARE CENTERS 560 3 credits Theory, principles and procedures involved in establishing and operating centers for infants, toddlers, preschool and school-age children. - CASE MANAGEMENT FOR CHILDREN AND FAMILIES I 561 3 credits Provides an overview of Case Management basics in a multi-systems collaborative context.
-Includes roles, values, principles, state and service systems, and service coordination. - CASE MANAGEMENT FOR CHILDREN AND FAMILIES II 562 3 credits Prerequisite: 461/561.
-Provides in-depth exploration of Case Management principles and prac-tice.
+PRACTICUM EXPERIENCE IN A CHILD LIFE PROGRAM Prerequisite: 451/551.
+Field experience in a child life program and classroom activities including critical analysis of a currently functioning program and program administration.

+ORGANIZATION AND SUPERVISION OF CHILD-CARE CENTERS Theory, principles and procedures involved in establishing and operating centers for infants, toddlers, preschool and school-age children.

+CASE MANAGEMENT FOR CHILDREN AND FAMILIES I Provides an overview of Case Management basics in a multi-systems collaborative context.
+Includes roles, values, principles, state and service systems, and service coordination.

+CASE MANAGEMENT FOR CHILDREN AND FAMILIES II Prerequisite: 461/561.
+Provides in-depth exploration of Case Management principles and prac tice.
 Emphasis on process and functions, assessment, cross-system service planning and coordination, advocacy, and cultural diversity.

-PRACTICUM IN CROSS-SYSTEMS CASE MANAGEMENT FOR CHILDREN AND 563
+PRACTICUM IN CROSS-SYSTEMS CASE MANAGEMENT FOR CHILDREN AND 3 credits

-3 credits Prerequisites: 461/561, 462/562, and six hours of electives.
-Provides on-site opportunities to apply skills in cross-systems collaborative Case Management with children and families.
-Includes review of strategies, ethics, and survival skills, and supervision.
+Prerequisites: 461/561, 462/562, and six hours of electives.
+Provides on-site opportunities to apply skills in cross-systems collaborative Case Management with children and families includes review of strategies, ethics, and survival skills, and supervision.

-- THE FOOD INDUSTRY: ANALYSIS AND FIELD STUDY 570 3 credits Prerequisite: 245 or permission.
+THE FOOD INDUSTRY: ANALYSIS AND FIELD STUDY3 credits Prerequisite: 245 or permission.
 Role of technology in extending the food supply.
-Chemical, physical and biological effects of processing and storage, on-site tours of processing plants. - CULTURAL DIMENSIONS OF FOOD 574 3 credits An examination of cultural, geographical and historical influences on development of food habits.
+Chemical, physical and biological effects of processing and storage, on-site tours of processing plants.

+CULTURAL DIMENSIONS OF FOOD An examination of cultural, geographical and historical influences on development of food habits.
 Emphasis on evolution of diets; effects of religion, education, gender roles, media.